 Civil and Criminal Litigation

 If a case requires a hearing or trial to be resolved, then it falls under the area of law practice known as litigation.
-To litigate is to “be party to a lawsuit” (citation).
-If there is no dispute or conflict, as in a dissolution (link to), the case is likely to be settled out of court, without witness testimony or presentation of evidence.
+To litigate is to be involved in a lawsuit; if there is no dispute or conflict, as in a dissolution, the case is likely to be settled out of court, without witness testimony or presentation of evidence.

 In civil cases, before anything hits a courtroom, informal communications usually take place with or without an attorney.
 The party or the party’s attorney may request the other side to stop (sometimes cease and desist) the action or violation/unwanted behavior in question.
 Sometimes this is enough to resolve and settle the issue, but if the request is ignored, or if there is further disagreement, the case will proceed to hearing before a judge or magistrate.